wic

 WIC provides federal grants to states for supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children who are found to be at nutritional risk.

-Most State WIC programs provide vouchers that participants use at authorized food stores.
+Most State WIC programs provide benefits that participants use at authorized food stores.
 A wide variety of State and local organizations cooperate in providing the food and health care benefits, and 46,000 merchants nationwide accept WIC vouchers.

 WIC is effective in improving the health of pregnant women, new mothers, and their infants.